barcek/sprk/README.md

 # sprk

 Sprk is a command line tool and tool template.
-It's a little like the `argparse` module in the Python standard library, and partially reinventing the wheel was part of the point.
+It's similar in concept to the `argparse` module in the Python standard library and partially reinventing the wheel is a guiding principle.
+Emphasis is placed on a fullness of access, flexibility and fluid extension.

-It's intended as a versatile toolkit to be customized by the user from any directory as circumstances and needs change.
+It's intended as a versatile toolkit to be customized by the user to any degree from any directory as circumstances and needs change.
 It does everything by default with only a single source file.

 - [Getting started](#getting-started)
     - [The basic tool](#the-basic-tool)